 3.2 Any participant who fails to arrive at the start line on time will be assumed withdrawn from the race and will not be eligible to a refund of any kind.
 No late starters will be permitted to cross the start line.

-3.3 Participants will be able to transfer their entry to another participant up to one month before the event.
-Any transfer to another participant will be subject to a transfer fee.
-Transfers are conducted through the online Active system by the withdrawing participant.
-The new participant will pay the relevant entry fees through the entry system and once complete, the withdrawing participant will automatically receive their refund from the entry system minus the transfer fee.
+3.3 Participants will be able to transfer their entry to another participant up until the transfer deadline, which is advertised on the race website.
+Transfers are conducted through the ACTIVE online system by the withdrawing participant.
+The new participant will pay the relevant entry fees through the entry system and once complete, the withdrawing participant will automatically receive their refund from the entry system.
 No transfers will be possible outside of the above stated period and can only be made between participants eligible for the same price type (therefore, athletes who have purchased a reduced ‘Affiliated’ or ‘Welsh Athletics’ price entry must transfer to participants eligible for this discount).
 Please note, entries purchased via a ‘Multi-Event Pass’ (such as a 10K Season Ticket or Welsh Distance Double Ticket) are non-transferrable and are intended for individuals only.

 3.4 Entries cannot be deferred to the following year nor to any other event.

 3.5 The processing fee, which is added onto the entry fee and any extra items you purchase at point of entry by our online registration platform ACTIVE is non-refundable.

 3.6 The participant acknowledges that the refund scheme set out above is fair and reasonable, and the monies the Organiser may retain in respect of any withdrawal represents a reasonable pre-estimate of the Organiser’s loss in each case.